wmclendon/fortigaterepr/README.md

   * format Facts Dictionary into simple DataFrame
   * how to add route table size?  as own dataframe, or somehow as part of Route Table DataFrame?
 * methods for other output formats -- i.e. a `to_html()` or `to_json()` method that takes all the stored data and writes it to HTML or JSON stdout or to a file.
+* add type hints
+* Improve dataframe return parsing for handling columns not existing in dataframe
 * other?